Ways to connect with the Forsyth County News

 The official news source of Forsyth County since 1908, the Forsyth County News serves Georgia’s fast-growing, most-affluent and healthiest county.

 With Forsyth County’s only paid circulation local newspaper, the most-visited local media website and a host of niche magazines and publications, the FCN remains committed to informing and entertaining users across north Atlanta as Forsyth County’s premier media outlet.
+In 2018, the Forsyth County News joined with Local Media Outdoor to offer billboard and outdoor advertising options for our clients.

 The Forsyth County News is printed every Wednesday, Friday and Sunday, and its website, ForsythNews.com, is updated with the latest local news and information throughout each day.